slzhao/QC3/README.md

 	-r  [database]	A targetregion file.
 	-g  [database]	A gtf file.
 	-cm [int]	    Calculation method for data summary, should be 1 or 2.
 Method 1 means mean and method 2 means median.
+The default value is 1.
 	-d				whether the depth in on-/off-target regions will be calculated, -d = will be calculated.

 <a name="vqc"/>